-1571 – 1630 - Johannes Kepler, German mathematician, astronomer, and astrologer.
+1571 – 1630: Johannes Kepler — German mathematician, astronomer, and astrologer.
 Worked out the formal relationship between mirrors, lenses, and vision.

-1580 - 1638 - Hans and Zacharias Jansen, Father and son Dutch spectacle makers, who invented the microscope.
+1580–1638: Hans and Zacharias Jansen — father and son Dutch spectacle makers who invented the microscope.

-1632 – 1723 - Anton van Leeuwenhoek, Dutch tradesman and scientist.
-Developed the Microscope
+1632 – 1723: Anton van Leeuwenhoek — Dutch tradesman and scientist.
+Developed the microscope.

-1635 – 1703 - Robert Hooke, English Natural Philosopher, architect, and polymath.
-Developed the Microscope.
+1635 – 1703: Robert Hooke — English natural philosopher, architect, and polymath.
+Developed the microscope.

-1643 – 1727 - Isaac Newton, English Mathematician, astronomer, and physicist.
+1643 – 1727: Isaac Newton — English mathematician, astronomer, and physicist.
 Demonstrated with a prism that light was not white but actually an entire spectrum of colors.
-He was also first to use the term Camera Obscura.
+He was also first to use the term “camera obscura.”

-1687 – 1744 - Johann Heinrich Schulze, German Professor and Polymath who studied, medicine, chemistry, philosophy, and theology.
+1687 – 1744: Johann Heinrich Schulze — German Professor and polymath who studied, medicine, chemistry, philosophy, and theology.
 He discovered the darkening of various substances mixed with silver nitrate and exposed to sunlight to capture shadows.

-1739 – 1806 - Robert Barker, English painter.
-He coined the word panorama, and made a fortune building a panorama building which viewers paid to experience a 360 degree painting.
+1739 – 1806: Robert Barker — English painter.
+He coined the word “panorama” and made a fortune building a panorama building, which viewers paid to experience a 360-degree painting.

-1742 – 1786 - Carl Wilhelm Scheele, Swedish Pomeranian, was a pharmaceutical chemist.
-Wrote about the blue-violet end of the light spectrum impacted a compound of silver and chlorine.
+1742 – 1786: Carl Wilhelm Scheele — Swedish Pomeranian, was a pharmaceutical chemist.
+Wrote about how the blue-violet end of the light spectrum impacted a compound of silver and chlorine.
 Think ultraviolet and sunburn.

-1754 – 1811 - Gilles-Louis Chretien, Frenchman, was a cellist.
-He created the invention called the Physionotrace.
+1754 – 1811: Gilles-Louis Chretien — Frenchman, was a cellist.
+He created the invention called the physionotrace.
 It took profile portrait and reduced them to silhouettes.

-1750 – 1820 - Elizabeth Fulhame, Born in Scotland, she was a chemist.
+1750 – 1820: Elizabeth Fulhame — born in Scotland, she was a chemist.
 Further developed how water and light helped in the catalytic reactions as both the reducing and oxidizing agent.
 She used heavy metals such as silver and gold to dye fabrics.

-1765 – 1833 - Joseph Nicephore Niepce, French inventor.
+1765 – 1833: Joseph Nicephore Niepce — French inventor.
 Was credited as one of the inventors of photography.
-He developed the heliography technique, which uses a photoengraved printing plate which print could be made from.
+He developed the heliography technique which uses a photoengraved printing plate that print could be made from.
 He also invented the first internal combustion engine.

-1792 – 1871 - Sir John Herschel, English Polymath, mathematician, astronomer, chemist, inventor, photographer, and botanist.
+1792 – 1871: Sir John Herschel — English polymath, mathematician, astronomer, chemist, inventor, photographer, and botanist.
 He invented the cyanotype process, the precursor to the blueprint process.
-He also developed the terms photography and positive and negative as they apply to photography.
+He also developed the terms “photography,” “positive,” and “negative” as they apply to photography.

-1787 – 1851 - Louis Jacques Mande Daguerre, French artist and photographer.
+1787 – 1851: Louis Jacques Mande Daguerre — French artist and photographer.
 Recognized for the invention of the daguerreotype.
-This process uses a thin silver plated coper sheet exposed to vapor given off from iodine crystals that make it light sensitive.
-Many of his early photographs were of curiosity cabinets or wunderkammern.
+This process uses a thin silver-plated copper sheet exposed to vapor given off from iodine crystals that make it light sensitive.
+Many of his early photographs were of curiosity cabinets, or wunderkammern.

-1801 – 1887 - Hippolyte Bayard, French civil servant and photographer.
+1801 – 1887: Hippolyte Bayard — French civil servant and photographer.
 Invented his own photography process that produced direct positive paper prints in camera.

-Over at least the last 2,300 years there have been many people, some listed here, who were greatly influential in the development of modern photography.
+Over at least the last 2,300 years, there have been many people, some listed here, who were greatly influential in the development of modern photography.
 Now what will your mark on the history of photography be?

-Apply: After presenting the some of the general history of photography the youth will be adding themselves into the history.
+Apply: After presenting some of the general history of photography, the youth will be adding themselves into the history.

 Here is an example using my information:

-1988 – Living - Clark Andrew Colby III, Iowa born, artist, architect, photographer, teacher, traveler.
-Designed and built a 6 pinhole 360-degree analog camera that takes inverted photographs on 18-inch diameter low fired porcelain spheres coated with black and white light sensitive photographic emulsion.
+1988 – Living: Clark Andrew Colby III — Iowa born, artist, architect, photographer, teacher, traveler.
+Designed and built a six-pinhole 360-degree analog camera that takes inverted photographs on 18-inch diameter low-fired porcelain spheres coated with black and white light-sensitive photographic emulsion.

-Coolest camera I have seen is the Camera Obscura in San Francisco.
+Coolest camera I have seen is the camera obscura in San Francisco.

-If you could design any camera what would it be and what would it do really well?
+If you could design any camera, what would it be, and what would it do really well?

-Clarks personal goal: To design a portable camera that takes 360 degree photographs on spheres.
+Clarks personal goal: to design a portable camera that takes 360-degree photographs on spheres.

-If you could design an anti-camera what would it be and what would it do really well?
+If you could design an anti-camera, what would it be, and what would it do really well?